Join our

 supra profile new accountA <PRIVATE_KEY> --network testnet

 The new version of profiles contain the rpc_url, faucet_url, and chain_id associated with the profile.
 CLI commands will use the stored values of the calling profile for the respective command parameters unless manually overwritten.
-To modify a profile, use the following command:
+The above commands to create a new profile or import an existing profile will set the initial values to that of the testnet.
+If you wish to use the profile on mainnet, you must modify the profile with the mainnet values.
+To modify a profile, use the following command with the desired network:

 supra profile modify accountA --network <localnet/testnet/mainnet/custom>